vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/168/01_yajnAyajnA_vaH.md

 form of turváṇi- (8x)(though it should be admitted that this latter stem is used only of gods).
 The redupl. form is sometimes credited with a desiderative sense (‘zu erlangen strebend’ versus turváṇi- ‘siegreich’, etc.: Gr; ‘zu gewinnen strebend’ versus turváṇi- ‘überwältigend’: AiG II.2.906, reproduced in EWA s.v.
 TŪRV; ‘cherche à l’emporter’: Renou), but I see no contextual or morphological justification for this.

-WG’s iterative/repetitive “immer wieder überwältigend” is probably closer to the mark, and it would fit with the repetitive ritual actions indicated by the āmreḍitas yajñā́-yajñā and dhíyam-dhiyam.
+Witzel Gotō’s iterative/repetitive “immer wieder überwältigend” is probably closer to the mark, and it would fit with the repetitive ritual actions indicated by the āmreḍitas yajñā́-yajñā and dhíyam-dhiyam.
 I would be inclined to emend the publ. tr. to “(am I) ever victorious” or “continually victorious.”
 I do not understand Geldner’s ‘zuvorkommend’.

 The position of u in b is somewhat surprising.
 Klein (DGRV II.10 n.
 16) groups it with a set of passages in which u appears as the penultimate word (or “word”) in its pāda after -ā and classifies it here as “expletive,” whatever that is meant to convey.
 Closest in configuration is VII.68.4 … devayā́u ádriḥ#.